john-hawkins/projit/docs/paper/joss.md

 ```

 The same principle applies to the remove and add commands, which naturally require
-additional paramaters to specifiy what is being added or removed.
+additional parameters to specify what is being added or removed.
 The design goal
 of the CLI is to make projit intuitive without imposing arbitrary constraints.

 # Research Applications